 Advantage: Rice, but only by a little bit.

 Yup, we're addressing the postseason before the regular season.
 Why?
-Because the regular season is much more important.
+Because the regular season offers a bigger sample size and is thus more important in comparing all-time greats.

 In 28 postseason games, Rice caught 151 passes for 2245 yards and 22 touchdowns.
 Projected over a single season, Rice's stats would look like this: 86 receptions, 1283 yards, 13 touchdowns.